teddymitei/portfolio2025/src/file-system/home/user/projects/ArithmaxBots.md

-## *ArithmaxBots*
+## *IBM-Cloud-App-Development-Capstone*
-## 2025
+## 2024

-### • Rust/Python, Circuit Breakers
+### • Python
-### • Multi-Exchange Execution
+### • IBM Cloud
 !(/images/cyber-heist.png?aspect=1.8181)

-Automated trading system with fail-safes for crypto/stock markets using Rust execution engine and Python signal layer.
+Final project for this course involved developing a cloud-based application that leverages IBM Cloud services to provide scalable and reliable functionality.